 Reporting a substandard property

-Substandard properties can be reported to the Housing Improvement Branch.
-An online form is available on the sa.gov.au website at Substandard properties.
+Substandard properties can be reported to the Housing Safety Authority.
+An online form (Report Form 404) is available on the SA Gov - Renting a Substandard Property website.

 Tenancies Branch of Consumer and Business Services

 An owner of a property that is subject to an order under the Housing Improvement Act 2016 (SA) has the following obligations in terms of notice and disclosure:

 - must ensure that a copy of the order or notice is displayed in a prominent position on the premises [s 31];

 - if the property has been offered for sale, the vendor must ensure that each advertisement relating to sale includes a statement that an order or notice applies [s 32].

 Where premises are being offered for lease:

 - the lessor (person granting the lease i.e. landlord) must ensure that each advertisement published for the lease, and the lease agreement, includes a statement that an order or notice applies; and